 Bath

 The City of Bath, a UNESCO World Heritage Site, gets its name from the hot springs.
-For thousands of years, people have lived in the Avon valley.
-It is the hot springs beside the River Avon that attracted worshippers, the sick and the curious in the past.
-Before the Romans arrived, the spring was a muddy bubbling pool.
+For thousands of years, people have lived in the Avon Valley.
+The hot springs beside the River Avon attracted worshippers, the sick and the curious in the past.
+Before the Romans arrived, the spring was a muddy, bubbling pool.
 Celtic tribes attributed the Springs to Sulis, a goddess of healing and life-giving.

-In the first century, the Romans arrived, conquering Britannia's vast swaths, dominating and constructing roads.
+In the first century, the Romans arrived, conquering Britannia's vast swaths and dominating and constructing roads.
 The Romans built military roads across Britain; several roads converged at the River Avon.
 We can imagine Roman road engineers watching local people praying at the edge of the muddy springs.

-It was not long before a project began to harness the spring, bring it under control and utilise the waters.
+Not long before a project began to harness the spring, bring it under control and utilise the waters.
 The vast leisure complex turned Aqua Sulis (the Waters of Sulis) into a tourist town.
 People from across the Empire visited to pay their respects to the gods.
-Today, visitors come from far and wide to stay in the beautiful hotels, such as the Royal Crescent Hotel, see the Roman Baths, Abbey and elegant Georgian streets.
+Today, visitors come from far and wide to stay in beautiful hotels, such as the Royal Crescent Hotel, see the Roman Baths, Abbey and elegant Georgian streets.

 Bath, a UNESCO World Heritage City